Luiz Henrique (footballer, born May 1999)

-Luiz Henrique Augustin Schlocobier (born 3 May 1999), known as Luiz Henrique or sometimes as Luizinho, is a Brazilian professional footballer who plays as a midfielder for Operário Ferroviário, on loan from Santos.
+Luiz Henrique Augustin Schlocobier (born 3 May 1999), known as Luiz Henrique or sometimes as Luizinho, is a Brazilian professional footballer who plays as a midfielder for São Joseense.

 Club career

 Coritiba

 Born in Mafra, Santa Catarina, Luiz Henrique joined Coritiba's youth setup in 2008, aged nine.
 Promoted to the first team for the 2019 campaign, he made his senior debut on 23 January of that year, coming on as a late substitute for Kady in a 1–1 Campeonato Paranaense home draw against Maringá.

 Luiz Henrique contributed with 18 appearances with the main squad in the campaign, as his side achieved promotion to the Série A. He made his debut in the category on 12 August 2020, replacing Matheus Galdezani in a 0–1 away loss against Bahia.

 Luiz Henrique scored his first senior goal on 20 January 2021, netting the opener in a 3–3 home draw against Fluminense.